GreyJohnsonGit/TCP-Messenger/README.md

 ### 1.d - (5%)

 Some pieces are exchanged (though the protocol is not fully implemented).
-Peer would terminate if all files were recieved. _Partially Implemented_
+Peer would terminate if all files were received. _Partially Implemented_

 **Files**: include/Client.h include/Server.h src/Client.cpp src/Server.cpp